Argentine conservative opposition wins provincial governor election by landslide

 BUENOS AIRES, Sept 10 (Reuters) - Argentina's main opposition alliance, Juntos por el Cambio, has won the governorship of Santa Fe province, the country's third most populous, in a sweeping victory for the conservative bloc, according to official provisional election data.

-As of Sunday evening, Maximiliano Pullaro had won 60.60% of the votes, while the candidate for the Peronista alliance Union por la Patria, Marcelo Lewandowski, obtained 29.25%, with votes counted in 57.14% of the province's polling centers.
+As of Sunday evening, Maximiliano Pullaro had won 58.41% of the votes, while the candidate for the Peronista alliance Union por la Patria, Marcelo Lewandowski, obtained 30.85%, with votes counted in 99.31% of the province's polling centers at 11 p.m. local time on Sunday (0100 GMT on Monday).

 One of the most important agricultural districts in Argentina, Santa Fe is home to the Rosario agricultural port complex, from which more than 80% of the country's agricultural shipments are exported.